7Cedars/governor-restricted-powers/README.md

 <!-- ROADMAP -->
 ## Known Issues

-- [ ] Further develop testing.
-Basic unit, integration and invariant tests have been implemented, but fuzz tests not yet.
-Test coverage is only around 50 percent.
-- [ ] Implement deployment to multiple testnets.
+- [ ] This protocol is under active development.
+Basic functionality is barely implemented.
-- [ ] ...
+- [ ]

 See the [open issues](https://github.com/7Cedars/loyalty-program-contracts/issues) for a full list of proposed features (and known issues).